helloideabox/powerpack-lite-elementor/readme.txt

 == Changelog ==

+== 2.2.5 ==
+Release date: February 23, 2021
+* 	Added: Image Hotspots - Z-index option for tooltips
+* 	Enhancement: Pricing Table - Added pointer cursor if click trigger is used for tooltip
+* 	Fixed: Pricing Table - If tooltip content is left blank it was showing content from previous item's tooltip content
+* 	Added: Pricing Table - Settings to change color and size for tooltip icon
+* 	Fixed: Pricing Table - Tooltip icon was showing even if there was no tooltip content

 = 2.2.4 - February 10, 2020 =
 * 	Fixed: Instagram Feed – Added compatibility with new Instagram API changes